Baby gates are the first line of defense for keeping babies and toddlers out of areas that aren’t completely baby-safe.

 There are many situations that require an extra-wide gate, especially in modern homes with open floor plans.
 For that, please see the section below on extra-wide gates, which go up to 60″-72″ wide.

 For really large openings, consider using an open-ended accordion fold gate, like the one below from MidWest Pet.
-This gate has served us well over the years for cordoning off areas like Christmas trees, dangerous hearths, and most recently, keeping Alice (and our dog, for that matter) out of our dirt garden (we used two in that situation, about 35 linear feet).
+This gate served us well over the years for cordoning off areas like Christmas trees, dangerous hearths, and at times Alice (and our dog, for that matter) out of our dirt garden (we used two in that situation, about 35 linear feet).

 Grab your tape measure and let’s get started!